Hypoparathyroidism: Care Instructions

 The parathyroid glands are found behind the thyroid gland in the neck.
 They release parathyroid hormone, which helps control how much calcium is in the blood.
 When these glands do not make or release enough of the hormone, the level of calcium in the blood can drop.
 This can cause many problems.
 These include belly pain, muscle spasms, and numbness and tingling in your hands, feet, and around the mouth.

 The most common cause of this illness is an injury to the parathyroid glands during surgery on the neck.
 It happens most often after surgery on the thyroid gland.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Current as of: April 13, 2022